Pathways Learning Experience News

 Path Exchange: Toastmasters International has extended the Path exchange from 30 days to 90 days.
 Refunds are not possible.
 More information can be obtained by emailing email@example.com

-Better Speaker Series, Successful Club Series and Leadership Excellence Series: These excellent resource documents will continue to be available after the June 30th, 2020 end to the legacy programme.
+Legacy Resources: Better Speaker Series, Successful Club Series and Leadership Excellence Series: These excellent resource documents will continue to be available after the June 30th, 2020 end to the legacy program.
 As time permits, they will be updated and reissued.

 To learn more: email Tony Nelson, District 60 Pathways Chair (firstname.lastname@example.org)